LisaE0523/KBD-test/README.md

 Javascript

 For updating employee photos and for the company photos, just need to simply add elements to the PHP array, will auto populate on the page - no need to hand code.
 Also, option to consider: if live side, would have preferred to use images on page rather than background elements in CSS, Why?
 SEO - for the alt tag.
 But, at the same time, the load page would be faster with CSS in bk.

-Company logos have no colors touching.
-The test instructions stated no touching colors to left/right/above/below - however, diagonal was not in that overview, so hence, using an array - was able to accomplish task.
+Company logos have no touching colors.
+The test instructions stated no touching colors to left/right/above/below - however, diagonal was not in that overview, so hence, using an array - was able to accomplish the task.
 However, should this have been a live client site, the documentation would have outlined that the # of columns per row should be 4, 2 or 1.
 Embedding Google map – very easy and coded to fit each breakpoint.
 Minor differences from full screen design to the four different breakpoints.
 On the smallest, the company section had to be put into block, as we want the map readable for the user.

 Did include icon files as well as common OG tags and meta tags.
 Whereas the metatags essentially play no role in SEO, it is a good practice to create for each page, as it does provide an overview/scope of the SEO for that page.
-I included the caniconal tag, however, just used a php server self.
+I included the canonical tag, however, I just used a php server-self.
 Tag provides importance and should be included.
-Had this been a dev site going to production - this would need to be udpated.
+Had this been a dev site going to production - this would need to be updated.

 Also, note, no sitemap.xml or robots file created.
 Please let me know if there are any other requests – I will be more than happy to accommodate!